Salon Cancellation Policies 101

 Why Your Salon Needs a Cancellation Policy

-Discourage last-minute cancellations.
+It discourages last-minute cancellations.

-Make your salon look more professional.
+It makes your salon look more professional.

-What a Salon Cancellation Policy Should Include
+What a Strong Cancellation Policy Should Include

 Timeline

-Start building your policy by determining what you want your cancellation timeline to look like.
-How close to the day of their appointment will you allow clients to cancel without penalty?
-When will you start charging a fee or forfeiting deposits?
+Start by deciding what your cancellation timeline looks like.
+How close to the appointment can clients cancel without penalty?
+When does a fee kick in, or a deposit get forfeited?
 Will you charge for late arrivals?
+These are the timeline details you’ll need to finalize and communicate clearly.

 Cancellation Fees